fishsciences/artemis_methods/intro/modeling_eDNA.md

 $$ ln[eDNA]_i \sim Trunc.
 Normal(\hat{ln[eDNA]_i}, \sigma_{Cq}, U) $$

-Where the observed $ln[eDNA]_i$ values are censored at the predetermined threshold, $U$.
-This threshold is back-transformed from the threshold on Cq.
-Importantly, the $\hat{ln[eDNA]}$ values in the model are not censored, allowing the latent variable to reflect the "true" log-concentration of eDNA beyond the censorship point.
-The likelihood that a sampled $ln[eDNA]$ value will exceed the threshold is a function of the measurement error and the estimated latent $\hat{ln[eDNA]_i}$ value.
+Where the observed $ln[eDNA]_i$ values are censored at the predetermined concentration threshold, $U$.
+This threshold concentration value is internally calculated from the user-supplied threshold on Cq.

+Importantly, the $\hat{ln[eDNA]}_i$ values in the model are not censored, allowing the latent variable to reflect the "true" log-concentration of eDNA beyond the censorship point.
+To appropriately condition model estimates on the censoring process, the likelihood that a sampled $ln[eDNA]$ value will exceed the threshold is a function of the measurement error and the estimated latent
+$\hat{ln[eDNA]_i}$ value.
 We calculate this likelihood using the normal cumulative distribution function, $\Phi()$,

 $$ Pr(ln[eDNA]_i > U ) = 1 - \Phi(\hat{ln[eDNA]_i} - \mu_i / \sigma)$$

 Thus, the models in `artemis` account for the data censoring process by estimating the probability that the observed value will exceed the threshold.
-As detection limits vary with genetic assay, the upper threshold on Cq in the model is specifiable by the user.

 <!-- Lastly, there are optional zero-inflated versions of `artemis` models, implemented in the package by the functions
 `eDNA_lm_zinf()` and `eDNA_lmer_zinf()`.
 We included these zero-inflated versions after observing that there can be near-zero concentrations of eDNA even in